micromouseonline/robot-notes/docs/authors/code-blocks.md

 # Code blocks

 Code blocks and examples are an essential part of technical project documentation.
-Material for MkDocs provides different ways to set up syntax highlighting for code blocks, either during build time using [Pygments] or during runtime using a JavaScript syntax highlighter.
+Material for MkDocs provides an easy method to provide syntax highlighted bolck of source during build time using [Pygments].

   [Pygments]: https://pygments.org

-The following sections discuss how to use different syntax highlighting features with [Pygments], the recommended highlighter, so they don't apply when using a JavaScript syntax highlighter.

 ## Usage